dronekit/dronekit-python/docs/guide/debugging.rst

     c:\users\hamis_000\downloads\winpython-64bit-2.7.6.4\python-2.7.6.amd64\lib\site-packages\droneapi\module\api.py(592)<lambda>()
     -> APIThread(self, lambda: execfile(args[1], g), args[1])

+The available `debugger commands are listed here <https://docs.python.org/2/library/pdb.html#debugger-commands>`_.
+For more information about *pdb* see the `Python Debugger site <https://docs.python.org/2/library/pdb.html>`_.

 .. note::

     *Pdb* commands must be entered in the **(Pdb)** prompt.
 If you press "Enter" in an empty prompt the previous command will be called